rikmms/mysql-promise-extension/README.md

 The `executeTransaction` function is slightly different.
 As we can see, it receives an array of functions.
 Those functions can receive one argument, which is the result of the previous query.
 It's useful for cases where we need the result of the previous query.
 The functions return a query object identical to the object used in the `execute` function.
 The `executeTransaction` uses the waterfall implementation approach to preserve the sequential order.
+**If any error is thrown during the transaction, then rollback will be done automatically.**

 **Now, lets see with the wrapper functions:**